KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Represents an exception used to communicate an invalid operation by a System.Threading.Tasks.TaskScheduler.

-    [System.Threading.Tasks.TaskSchedulerException]::New("Represents an exception used to communicate an invalid operation by a System.Threading.Tasks.TaskScheduler.")
+    throw [System.Threading.Tasks.TaskSchedulerException]::New("Represents an exception used to communicate an invalid operation by a System.Threading.Tasks.TaskScheduler.")

 * [MSDN](http://msdn.microsoft.com/en-us/library/System.Threading.Tasks.TaskSchedulerException.aspx)